SagarSigroha/SagarRepo/Final assignments/Diwali Game Poem/Documentation.md

 Observations

 During Diwali, I was struck by the contrast between brightness and solitude.
 As lights filled the city, I noticed how each glowing window carried a silent story... families laughing, rituals unfolding, and warm sounds spilling into the street.
-I recorded these moments: the crackle of crackers, the hum of voices, the soft footsteps of someone walking home alone.
+I recorded these moments: the crackle of crackers, the hum of voices.
 What moved me most was how light seemed to bridge distance connecting strangers through a shared sense of warmth and memory.

 Game Poem Concept